The Learning Progression Frameworks (LPFs)

 All students will need to move past the same signposts as they develop their expertise in mathematics and statistics, although they might take different amounts of time and follow slightly different pathways in between these signposts.

 The mathematics framework provides a big-picture map to help you understand what progress in mathematics and statistics looks like.
 It illustrates this progress by showing how students respond when problems become more complex and they need to apply their skills and knowledge in more complex ways.

-The mathematics framework supports the implementation of the mathematics and statistics learning area by showing how important mathematical and statistical aspects (big ideas) develop and how the signposts in each aspect align to levels of the New Zealand Curriculum.
+The mathematics framework supports the implementation of the mathematics and statistics learning area by showing how important mathematical and statistical aspects (big ideas) develop.

 The eight aspects of the mathematics framework cover the breadth of the mathematics and statistics learning area and emphasise making sense of mathematical ideas and reasoning mathematically.
 Four of the aspects address key ideas in the number and algebra strand, two address the geometry and measurement strand, and two address the statistics strand.